justinemmanuelmercado/blog/src/pages/shipping-cart/index.md

 2. Once on your account's page, look for  this address box at the upper left of the page ![Sample Address Box](addr.png "US Shipping address")
    _This is where your warehouse is located and where all of your ordered products should be shipped to and instead of a black box you should see your US address and a phone number_
 3. Once you've got your address, it's time to order your laptop

-### Deciding on what to buy, and what to look for
-##### You can skip this part if you've already decided

-1. Well first you have to decide what you're going to use the laptop for, and if you actually need a laptop (building a PC can be cheaper if you don't really need the mobility)

-2. For any laptop you buy, I urge you to buy one with an SSD.
-The difference between using HDDs and SSDs is night and day, I cannot stress enough how big the difference is.

-3. Things you need to look out for
-    * Gaming: Get a laptop with a good GPU and decent processor.
-I highly recommend atleast a GTX 1050 to play most newer titles at low-medium settings while getting decent frames.
-As of writing this, Nvidia was about to release RTX 20XX graphics cards so watch out for those.
-    * Content Creation: For most light content creation you'd probably do fine with more recent devices, but for special content like video or 3D rendering make sure to get a fast (at least) quad core processor and a decent graphics card (Both of which are reserved for the higher end of laptops.
-Sometimes a good gaming laptop can also be a good content creation one)
-    * Light use/Office work/Programming: Most devices released within the past 3 - 2 years will get by running multiple browser tabs and multiple instances of Microsoft Office and Microsoft Excel running as long as you have at least 8 GB of RAM.
-If you really want a snappy experience, get one with an SSD.
-The best choice for this type of work are ultrabooks.
-Ultrabooks are just extremely light laptops focused on sacrificing processing and graphics for portability and battery life (at least 8 hours of regular use).

-4. As for specific laptops, I can't really recommend a brand or model.
-There's tons of options and most of the time different brands will have a good line of products and a bad line of products, it's up to you to exercies your due diligence.
-If you need specific recommendations check Youtube, people post in-depth reviews of laptops on Youtube all the time.

-5. Once you find a laptop you want you'll probably want to search for "_Laptop Model_ problems" just to see the **possible** issues you **might** encounter.
-Keep in mind that most complaints are going to be from the small minority experiencing problems, and that 3/4ths of people who are not affected with their purchase will most likely not post at all.

 ### Ordering your new laptop